On the alternatives to the ideal mathematical points-like separatedness: Discussion

-The proper domain and scope of applicability of methods, models, or rules and laws, based on the SF's notion of ideal point, like calculus \cite{Felscher2000}, is simply limited.
+The proper domain and scope of applicability of methods (like calculus \cite{calc,int}), models, or rules and laws, based on the SF's notion of ideal point, is simply limited.
 We have tried here to clarify why we think this is so and specify what is its extent and what might lie beyond it.
 In particular, since laws based on the SF are ultimately an abstraction \cite{Smolin2015}, they will change with events.
 The interesting questions we could ask in this context are: how, and how 'rapidly'.

-\section{How rapidly are specific laws changing}
+\subsection{How rapidly are specific laws changing}

 In order to address the latter of these two questions, and establish the bounds on the rates of change of specific laws, one could compare the results of experiments considered analogous performed at different points in time or space (in a given reference frame), taking into consideration accuracy with which the measurements were made, as well as the size of the relevant interval between consequtive measurements.
 In principle, relatively those rates might seem to be 'infinitely' low, with the laws appearing thus as non-changing.
 In practice, however, one should rather expect that they will be bounded from below (in a \textit{graded} manner) by some 'slowest' CC.
+But what does our viewpoint have to say, one could ask, about the content of the particular laws?

-\section{Why do we observe and remember only the kinds of events that we do and not others}
+\subsection{Why do we observe and remember only the kinds of events that we do and not others}